BushyToaster88/dockerised-emailserver/README.md

 docker exec -it mailserver python3 dns_sendability.py
 ```

-This command sets up the DNS record and certificate.
+This command will setup letsencrypt and show you what to put into your DNS

 ## DNS Configuration